bdurand/ultra_settings/README.md

 - `:secret` - Marks the field as secret.
 Secret fields are not displayed in the web UI.
 By default, all fields are considered secret to avoid accidentally exposing sensitive values.
 You can change this default behavior by setting `fields_secret_by_default` to `false` either globally or per configuration.

-- `:description` - Provides a description of the field.
-This is used for documentation purposes only.
-- You can specify a trigger of when the default should be used with the `:default_if` option.
-If this option is provided, then it should be either a `Proc` or the name of a method in the class to call with the value from the settings.
-You can use this feature, for example, to always ensure that a value meets certain constraints.

 - `:env_var` - Overrides the environment variable name used to populate the field.
 This is useful if the variable name does not follow the conventional pattern.
 Set this to `false` to disable loading the field from an environment variable.

 - `:runtime_setting` - Overrides the runtime setting name for the field.
 Useful if the runtime setting name does not match the conventional pattern.
 Set this to `false` to disable loading the field from runtime settings.